mikke89/RmlUiDoc/pages/cpp_manual/interfaces/render.md

 `GenerateTexture()` is used by the font system to convert raw pixel data to a texture.
 The `texture_handle` parameter is a reference to a `Rml::TextureHandle` type to be set, as in `LoadTexture()`.
 The raw pixel data is given in `source`; this is an array of unsigned, 8-bit values in RGBA order.
 It is laid out in tightly-packed rows, so exactly `(source_dimensions.x * source_dimensions.y * 4)` bytes in size.
 The `source_dimensions` variable is set to the dimensions of the raw texture data.

 `ReleaseTexture()` is called with a texture handle once it is no longer required by RmlUi.

-See the sample shell for an OpenGL texture implementations.

 ### Transforms